Rahul2006MILLION/Java-Programs/README.md

 - Prints the original string.
 - Converts the string to **uppercase**.
 - Converts the string to **lowercase**.

+12)
+📝 numg50 is a Java program that counts how many numbers in a given array are greater than 50 and prints the result to the console.

+Initializes a counter count to 0.
+Loops through each element of the array.
+Checks if the element is greater than 50.
+If true, increments the counter.
+Finally, prints the total count of numbers greater than 50.

+OUTPUT:
+Numbers Greater than 50: 3

 ✨ More programs coming soon...